Streampunk/grandiose/README.md

     urlAddress: '169.254.82.1:5963' } ]
 ```

-The find operation can be configured with an options object and a wait time in measured in milliseconds:
+The finder can be configured with an options object and a wait time in measured in milliseconds:

-    grandiose.find(<opts>, <wait_time>);
+    new GrandioseFinder(<opts>);

 The options are as follows: